ivansible/srv-dyndns/README.md

 The first available (or passed by filters) prefix is used to update IPv6 addresses of prefix hosts.

+    srv_dyndns_service_user: ~
+If user is defined, dyndns service will run as this unix user.
+By default, service runs as user `nobody`.

+    srv_dyndns_ssh_keyfile: ~
+If keyfile is defined, the given ssh key will be installed in the `.ssh` subdirectory of the user home directory and the `keyfile=...` clause will be added in the ssh url.

     srv_dyndns_prefix_len: 0|64|56
 By default (or when this setting is zero) the first available IPv6 prefix is used.
 This setting allows to limit prefixes to those with given prefix length.